 Unfortunately, if you decide to return and are approved to do so, Schwinn will not refund the assembly price or pay for shipping.
 Since an exercise bike isn’t light, this is something to consider since the postage will be expensive for a return.

-The Schwinn IC4 is a popular spin bike with thousands of reviews on the brand’s website.
-Customers appreciate the quiet ride, stability and affordability of this spin bike.
+The Schwinn IC4 is a popular exercise bike with thousands of reviews on the brand’s website.
+Customers appreciate the quiet ride, stability and affordability of this exercise bike.

 I saw several complaints about the water bottle holder getting in the way while pedaling for those with long legs.
 People also mentioned compatibility issues between the bike and Android systems.
 When riding, some Android users found that the data was not synching properly to the bike.